Tan Jiajun: Club career

 Tan Jiajun joined Guangzhou Evergrande's youth academy after he graduated from his high school.
 He played for the club's youth team Guangzhou Youth in the China League Two and scored five goals in 19 appearances in the 2011 season.
 He was promoted to Guangzhou's first team by then manager Lee Jang-Soo in 2012.
 On 11 May 2012, he made his debut for the club in a 3–1 loss against Dalian Shide, coming on as a substitute for Gao Zhilin in the 82nd minute.
 He suffered a cruciate ligament rupture in 2013 and was sent to the reserved team in 2015 and 2016.

-In February 2017, Tan moved to China League One side Meizhou Kejia.
+In February 2017, Tan moved to China League One side Meizhou Hakka.